Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance

 \section{IADA: Iterative Adversarial Data Augmentation}

+Due to the data scarcity, an NN classifier can achieve outstanding performance on the training data but fails to perform well on the testing data or real deployment.
+To address the challenge, we aim to augment the insufficient dataset $D_0$ in \cref{eq:reg_training_d0} with adversarial data $D_0'\cup D_{adv}$, where $D_0'$ is more trustworthy than $D_{adv}$, to robustly learn the true decision boundaries of the real but unknown data $D$ as discussed in \cref{eq: ground truth theta}.
+The goal is to ensure the learned model on $D_0\cup D_0'\cup D_{adv}$ is as close as possible to \cref{eq: ground truth theta}.
+To achieve the goal, we formulate the training problem as a two-layer optimization

+The outer objective optimizes the NN model parameters $\theta$ to minimize the loss of the data from $D_0\cup D_0' \cup D_{adv}$.
+The inner objective constructs $D_0' \cup D_{adv}$ given $\theta$, which essentially finds the most friendly adversarial data for the training data.
+The most friendly adversarial data for $(x_0,y_0)\in D_0\cup D_0'$ is an input sample $x'$ that is at most $\epsilon$ distance away from $x_0$ in the $L_\infty$ norm but changes the network output from $y_0$ with the smallest loss $L'(\cdot)$.
+The loss $L'(\cdot)$ for the inner objective may or may not be the same as the original loss $L(\cdot)$.
+Ideally, we should choose a loss that guides us to the most ``confusing'' part of the input space.
+The label of these friendly adversarial data is decided by additional labeling functions, $\text{label}_a(\cdot)$ (auto labeling) and $\text{label}_e(\cdot)$ (expert labeling), which ideally should match the ground truth.
+If $\text{label}(x')=y_0$, we call $x'$ a true adversary; otherwise a false adversary.

-This paper proposes an iterative adversarial data augmentation (IADA) training framework to robustly learn from insufficient training data. \Cref{fig:problem} illustrates the proposed training framework that aims to solve the problem defined in \eqref{eq:prob}.
-In particular, the inner objective will be solved using formal verification to be discussed in \cref{VAT}, while the labeling will be performed under expert guidance to be discussed in \cref{HV}.
+We propose an iterative adversarial data augmentation (IADA) training framework to solve \cref{eq:IADA_prob}. \Cref{fig:IADA} illustrates the proposed training framework that aims to solve the problem defined in \cref{eq:IADA_prob}.
+In particular, the inner objective will be solved using neural network verification to be discussed in \cref{VAT}, while the labeling will be performed under expert guidance to be discussed in \cref{HV}.
 The iterative approach to solve the two-layer optimization will be discussed in \cref{VDA}.
-This paper focuses on fully-connected neural network (FCNN) classifiers with ReLU activations, mainly due to the limitation of the verification algorithms we use.
-But the framework can be easily extended to other network structures and activation functions by switching to more general verification algorithms.